YitianDai/PowerTech2025-Tutorial/README.md

-# Assessing Resilience in Modern Energy Systems – PowerTech Tutorial 2025
+# Assessing Resilience in Modern Energy Systems – A Tutorial

 ## Overview 📋